Grants

 Specifications:

-• Funding for key personnel (i.e. nurse, technician, clinical coordinator) may be included in the budget proposal
+• Funding for key personnel (i.e. nurse, technician, clinical coordinator) must be included in the budget proposal & approved by CSRS

 • Duration: Projects should be focused and capable of completion within 12-18 months.